Your Horoscope This Week: October 29 to November 4

 Aquarius, life lightens up for you this week now that you’ve made it through the lunar eclipse in Taurus.
 You may find yourself seeking out meditative experiences that allow you to take in the many revelations that came forth during eclipse season.
 Resist the urge to explain yourself to others this week, or to even do that much talking in the first place.
 The more you can enjoy the stillness of your mind, the more clarity and purpose you’ll find.

-Saturn’s shift direct in Pisces on November 4 infuses even more mindfulness and a desire for harmonious environments into your consciousness, as your sector of money and self-esteem is most influenced by the end of Saturn retrograde.
+Saturn’s shift direct in Pisces on the 4th November infuses even more mindfulness and a desire for harmonious environments into your consciousness, as your sector of money and self-esteem is most influenced by the end of Saturn retrograde.
 These next seven months are ideal for redefining what wealth, prosperity, and bliss specifically mean to you, and what they feel like.
-With Pluto about to re-enter your sign in January, you’re at the right place at the right time to materialize those inner visions.
+With Pluto about to re-enter your sign in January, you’re at the right place at the right time to materialise those inner visions.

 Pisces Sun & Rising: